The 6573-You Build Stroker Kit includes all the internal parts you need to assemble a Modified, Outlaw or Open style small block.

 The crank included is our custom Billet crank that offers .175" longer stroke than a Honda GX200 or Clone 196cc crank and .135" longer than a Predator 212cc crank.
 It is offered in two different materials to suit your needs.
 The standard 6573-C is machined from a solid bar of 4340 Chromoly steel and is far superior in strength over OEM cranks.
 The 6573 crank is machined from a solid bar of Super Alloy material that is more dense and offers more strength than the Chromoly.
 Both cranks are machined for cams up to .325 lift and allow the compression release to be left on the cam for pull rope starting. (where the SA rules call for no electric start).
 Both cranks are precision balanced when using piston sizes 2.678" or 2.756".
 Piston sizes from 2.815" to 3" may require re-balancing.

 The kit allows you to choose from two different length custom Billet connecting rods.
 The rod number 6765 is 3.525" in length and is what we call the drop in rod.
 It was custom made with the DIYer in mind.
-This rod can be installed without having to cut down the dome of the piston in most blocks.
-(Some blocks with deck heights previously cut shorter may have to be slightly trimmed).
+This rod can be installed without having to cut down the dome of the piston in most blocks with a standard deck height.
 This will save time and money on your build.
 The other option is rod number 6265.
 It is 3.625" in length and is the builders option.
 It will require .085" to .095" be cut off the dome of the piston to set the "in the hole" height according to the blocks deck height.
 We recommend that you DO NOT cut more than .100" off the dome, this could cause the top of the piston to be weak and cause unwanted flex that will damage the piston and rod.
 All rods come with bolts, bearings and installation instructions.

 Wrist pin number 6521 is included with the kit.
 This is our HD .490 wrist pin that we recommend using with all of our Billet rods that use the .490 wrist pin.